AQA GCSE PE Past Papers: Complete Collection and Revision Guide

 Paper 2 (Component 2) follows the same format: 78 marks, 1 hour 15 minutes, and another 30% of your grade.

-That means 60% of your total grade comes from the two written papers.
-The remaining 40% comes from the Non-Examined Assessment (NEA), which includes practical performance in three activities (one team, one individual, plus one of either) and an analysis and evaluation of performance to bring about improvement (the EAPI coursework).
+So 60% of your total grade comes from the two written papers.
+The remaining 40% comes from the Non-Examined Assessment (NEA) — practical performance in three activities (one team, one individual, plus one of either) and an analysis and evaluation of performance to bring about improvement (the EAPI coursework).

 The written papers use a mix of question types.
-You’ll see multiple-choice questions (typically 4-5 per paper), short-answer questions worth 1-3 marks, and extended-answer questions worth 6 or 9 marks.
+Multiple-choice questions — typically 4-5 per paper.
+Short-answer questions worth 1-3 marks.
+Extended-answer questions worth 6 or 9 marks.
 The extended answers are where the biggest mark swings happen.
-A student who writes a strong 6-mark response versus a weak one can gain a full grade boundary’s worth of marks on a single question.
+A strong 6-marker versus a weak one?
+That’s a full grade boundary’s worth of marks on a single question.

-Both papers now include questions that require you to apply your knowledge to scenarios rather than simply recall facts.
-Rather than asking you to define VO2 max, the paper might describe an athlete’s training programme and ask you to explain how it would improve VO2 max over time.
-This application element catches out students who have memorised definitions but haven’t practised using their knowledge in context.
+Both papers now include questions requiring you to apply your knowledge to scenarios rather than simply recall facts.
+Why does this matter?
+Because rather than asking you to define VO2 max, the paper might describe an athlete’s training programme and ask you to explain how it would improve VO2 max over time.
+Students who’ve memorised definitions but haven’t practised using their knowledge in context get caught out.
+Every single series.

 If you’re just beginning your GCSE PE revision, understanding this structure helps you prioritise.
 The written papers carry the majority of the marks you can actively improve through revision.